SchoIar/Mercury/README.md

 Run the `main.py` script to test motor function

+NOTE: **This will only run on a Raspberry Pi system, as the RPi.GPIO library will not work on anything else as it is specifically designed for Raspberry Pi systems**

 `python3 main.py`

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.